Earthquake recurrence models are important to assess seismic hazard but remain poorly constrained due to the scarcity of data.

 To improve earthquake hazard assessment in central China, Tapponnier is obtaining key data on ancient earthquakes and testing seismic recurrence models.

-Tapponnier and his team are searching for past earthquakes in Nepal to determine what kinds of earthquakes may threaten Kathmandu in the next century.
+Tapponnier and his team are searching for past earthquakes in Nepal to determine what kinds of earthquakes may threaten Kathmandu in the next decades.

 The largest earthquake ever recorded in an ocean happened in 2012 in the Indian Ocean; yet even with modern instruments, scientists have debated how this rupture occurred.
 This project will use new datasets to fully understand this earthquake....